NapoleonWils0n/pilfer/README.md

 #### 7zip download and install

-We need to download and install 7zip so we can unzip the ffmpeg download
+We need to download and install 7zip so we can unzip the mpv download

 [7zip](http://www.7-zip.org/)